catalin-rusnac/replifactory_docs/docs/_sources/culture_parameters.rst

 ``pump2_stock_drug_concentration``

     Concentration of the drug in the pump 2 stock bottle.
 This is the highest concentration that can be achieved in the culture.
-    The lowest nonzero concentration in the vial occurs when adding the smallest volume of pump 2 stock solution to the vial (limited by drop size ~0.05mL).
+    The lowest nonzero concentration in the vial occurs when adding the smallest injectable volume of drug to the vial (limited by drop size ~0.05mL).
-    The MIC of the culture should be below this concentration (approximately 1/100 of the stock concentration).
+    The minimum inhibitory concentration of the culture should not be below the smallest injectable concentration (~1% of the stock concentration).
+    The stock drug concentration should be at least the desired minimum inhibitory concentration (after adaptation)

 ``dose_initialization``

     Initial dose added to the culture immediately when the experiment starts. -1 to disable.
 If this value is set to a positive number, the culture will get diluted as soon as the experiment starts.
     This is useful if you want to inoculate the culture into a vial with nonzero concentration of the drug.
+    If enabled, this dose should be at least 1% of the pump2_stock_drug_concentration to ensure that at least a small droplet of the drug is added.

 ``dilution_factor``